 Brain implants have been the stuff of speculative fiction for decades, but we’re getting close to a range of implants that could do all kinds of good things: fight degenerative diseases, boost memory and possibly even make us all cleverer.
 Unfortunately, as we discovered when the late Barnaby Jack found a way to remotely access people’s pacemakers, implanted technology can be vulnerable to hacking - and that raises the terrifying prospect of third parties being able to control your brain and therefore your entire body.

-As the New York Times reports, the new discipline of bioelectronics “gives a remote control to someone’s body”.
+As the New York Times reports, the new discipline of bioelectronics “gives [other people] a remote control to someone’s body”.